-COVID R&D Alliance is focused on finding treatments through shared expertise, data, and evaluation of drug candidates.
+COVID R&D Alliance is is focused on finding treatments through shared expertise, data, and evaluation of drug candidates.
 A win for one, is a win for all.

 Pragmatism, speed, and hope propel us, and our combined efforts are already yielding progress.